hsetio/openhasp/README.md

 # openhasp
-Open hearing aid signal processing
+This is the repository for the project of open hearing aid signal processing.